 The first sefirah of every level is its Keter which is the desire to bring it about, for if there were no desire for it, it couldn't exist.
 This principle applies both above, in regard to the creation of the world, and below, in man.
 It is an observable fact, that if one does not desire something, he will not do it.
 This is true even when he does something he does not want to do.
-In such a case, there is another, overriding desire which compels him to do that which he would not otherwise do.
-For instance, if a person hates his job, he does it anyway because his desire to survive overrides his hatred for the work.
-Above too, the desire for something is what gives it its existence.
-Therefore, the Keter of Atzilut is the desire to bring about the world of Atzilut.
+In such a case, there is another, overriding desire that compels him to do that which he would not otherwise do.
+For instance, if a person hates his job, he does it anyways, because his desire to survive overrides his hatred for the work.
+Above too, HaShem's desire for something is what gives it its existence.
+Therefore, the Keter of Atzilut is the desire to bring about the world of Atzilut (Emanation).

-Now, there are really two parts to the sefirah of Keter.
-The external aspect of Keter is desire, and its inner aspect is pleasure.
+Now, there are really two parts to the sefirah of Keter: The external aspect of Keter is desire, and its inner aspect is pleasure.
 In truth, these two aspects are inseparable from each other, for the one cannot be found without the other.
 Furthermore, pleasure does not necessarily precede desire nor must desire precede pleasure.
-In any case, of the two, pleasure is the internal and desire is the external, simply because a desire is for the pleasure.
-Therefore, even though desire may precede pleasure, nevertheless, it is only for the pleasure.
-We may therefore conclude that there is a desire and a pleasure for everything that exists and that pleasure is the internal of the two.
-It is the desire and pleasure for something that brings it into being and keeps it in existence.
+In any case, of the two, pleasure is the internal and desire is the external, simply because a desire always is for the sake of the pleasure.
+Therefore, even though desire may precede pleasure, nevertheless, it is only for the sake of the pleasure.

+We may therefore conclude that HaShem has a desire and a pleasure for everything that exists and that pleasure is the internal of the two.
+It is HaShem's desire and pleasure for each thing that brings it into being and keeps it in existence.
 This principle applies in the negative sense as well.
-There is even a pleasure and desire which gives evil its existence.
+There is even a pleasure and desire that gives negativity and evil its existence.
 How can this be understood?
-What pleasure or desire could G-d possibly have in evil?
+What pleasure or desire could HaShem possibly have in evil?

-As we see, most games, sports, stories, novels and movies involve an opponent in order to create a challenge.
-Even computer games have "bad guys".
-The reason for their existence is to destroy them.
-It is the adversity of the opponent that creates the challenge and gives excitement and purpose to the game.
-If there were no opposition to overcome, there would be no pleasure or sense of accomplishment in the game whatsoever.
-Likewise, though it is not a game, the existence of evil in the world is for the pleasure gained by its destruction and to create free choice and challenges for human beings.
+We see that all activities that involve achievement have a component of difficulty or adversity in them.
+It is specifically the adversity that creates the challenge and forces a person to dig deeper into himself, to discover his inner strength, perseverance and creativity, in order to overcome the obstacles impeding his success.
+It is the adversity of the opponent that creates the challenge and gives excitement and purpose to everything.
+If there were no opposition to overcome, there would be no sense of pleasure or accomplishment in anything.
+Likewise, the existence of evil in the world is for the pleasure gained by overcoming it and destroying it and to create free choice and challenges for human beings.